 Is it okay to skip a bedtime reset sometimes?

 Yes—life happens.
-But even on off nights, do a 5–10 minute mini version so your morning doesn’t start in chaos.
+Even if things go wrong during the night, do a mini version for 5 to 10 minutes so that the morning doesn't start in chaos.

-A bedtime reset routine is about more than chores—it’s about reclaiming the end of your day.
-Even if you start with just one or two steps, you’ll feel the difference in your mornings, your mood, and your stress levels.
+A bedtime reset routine involves more than just doing chores; it means reclaiming the end of your day.
+Just a couple of steps a day will make a big difference for your mornings, your mood, and your stress levels.